 This isn't always possible.
-So if you feel you're near breaking point, and are risking total burnout, consider taking time off work.
+So if you're near breaking point and are risking total burnout, consider taking time off work.
 In order to qualify for paid leave, you will need a doctor's note.
 Your GP may also refer you for CBT or counselling to help you address your symptoms.

 Besides exercise, eating a more nutritious diet and cutting down on caffeine (if you consume large amounts) will help you reduce stress.
 Evidence suggests that stress can affect our gut health, and vice-versa.
 This is why we often have stomach problems when we're stressed.
 So, it's important to eat vitamin-rich foods, drink plenty of water, and consume probiotics, such as yoghurts, kefir & miso to maintain your gut health.